Cloudflare Docs

 Cloudflare Zero TrustCloudflare Zero Trust provides the power of Cloudflare’s global network to your internal teams and infrastructure.
 It empowers users with secure, fast, and seamless access to any device on the Internet.

-cloudflaredcloudflared is the software powering Cloudflare Tunnel.
-It runs on origin servers to connect to Cloudflare’s network and on client devices for non-HTTP traffic.
+cloudflaredThe software powering Cloudflare Tunnel.
+It runs on origin servers to connect applications or private networks to Cloudflare.

 daemonA program that performs tasks without active management or maintenance.